LukasL97/nextjs-server-actions-example/articleEN.md

 applications run securely and correctly.

-&ast; *In this concrete example, it would indeed be possible to implement `UserForm` as a server component, which uses `saveUser` as submit action.
+&ast; *In this concrete example, it would indeed be possible to implement `UserForm` as a server component, which uses `saveUser` as a submit action.
 In practice however, we often would like to make use of client-side validation, which shows potential errors directly on a user input and therefore can only work with client-side rendering.*